Ask Chef Dennis

 I’m sorry that you missed the instructions but they are there.
 “Fry the meatballs until they are browned on all sides and cooked through, about 15 minutes.”
 That would mean you need to flip them to brown them on all sides.

-Pamela Frost
+15. Pamela Frost says

 My favorite meal is spaghetti and meatballs.
 Always has been since I was a kid.
 I think the idea of crating a hard crust on the meatballs first is key to making them a better meatball!